Hoshana Rabbah: Five willow branches

 At the conclusion of a number of Piyyutim (liturgical poems), five willow branches are beaten on the ground or other surfaces to symbolize the elimination of sin.
 This is also symbolic as a prayer for rain and success in agriculture.
 According to the Kabbalah, beating the ground with the five willow branches is done to "Sweeten the Five Severities".
 There is no blessing said for this ritual, but the Aramaic expression "chabit, chabit velah barich" ("beat, beat but don't bless") is chanted because, according to tradition, this custom of beating the willow branches was started only in the times of Ezra by the three last prophets Haggai, Zechariah, and Malachi.

 The Midrash notes that the Aravah (willow) represents the common folk, unlearned and lacking exceptional deeds.
 Rabbi Abraham Isaac Kook noted that these simple people have their own contribution to the nation; they are blessed with common sense and are unencumbered by sophisticated calculations.
 The unusual custom to beat the willow on the ground symbolizes that these common folk provide “a natural, healthy power that is part of the arsenal of the Jewish people.
 We do not strike the willow.
 We strike with the willow.”
-It is important to note that the Aravah represents the unlearned and not the evildoers.
+The Aravah represents the unlearned and not the evildoers.